wso2/docs-is/en/docs/develop/scim-1.1-apis.md

     For this command, the user credentials of the user created above (hasinitg)was used as an example.

-    !!! note

-        Updating a resource using PATCH request

-        You can also update a resource using a PATCH request.
+    !!! note "Updating a resource using PATCH request" You can also update a resource using a PATCH request.
 Unlike the PUT request (which completely replaces or overwrites the attributes), the PATCH modifies only the existing resource.
 The sample cURL